#{ServerName}

 Cycling

 Bike hire is available from Drover Cycles in Hay-on-Wye and there’s lots of scenic cycling to try in the surrounding Welsh countryside.
-A popular Brecon Beacons cycling route to try is along the Gospel Pass which winds through the Black Mountains and, at its peak, is the highest road in Wales.
-There are also lots of off-road trails through the Brecon Beacons National Park and Drover Cycles can give lots of advice and information to help you select the best route and cycle for your needs.
+A popular Bannau Brycheiniog cycling route to try is along the Gospel Pass which winds through the Black Mountains and, at its peak, is the highest road in Wales.
+There are also lots of off-road trails through the Bannau Brycheiniog National Park and Drover Cycles can give lots of advice and information to help you select the best route and cycle for your needs.

 Stargazing

-The Brecon Beacons National Park is one of only a few places in the UK to hold International Dark Sky Reserve status and, on a clear night, you can spot meteor showers, twinkling stars and the wondrous spectacle of the Milky Way.
-One of the best places in the Brecon Beacons to go stargazing is Hay Bluff where you can park up and find a peaceful spot to make the most of the sheltered night sky.
+The Bannau Brycheiniog National Park is one of only a few places in the UK to hold International Dark Sky Reserve status and, on a clear night, you can spot meteor showers, twinkling stars and the wondrous spectacle of the Milky Way.
+One of the best places in the Bannau Brycheiniog to go stargazing is Hay Bluff where you can park up and find a peaceful spot to make the most of the sheltered night sky.

 Hay-on-Wye walks